blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: action

-      The name of the action to set as the current action. **type** string
+      The name of the action to set as the current action.

+      :type: string

    .. attribute:: channelNames

-      A list of channel names that may be used with :data:`setChannel` and :data:`getChannel`. **type** list of strings
+      A list of channel names that may be used with :data:`setChannel` and :data:`getChannel`.

+      :type: list of strings

    .. attribute:: frameStart

-      Specifies the starting frame of the animation. **type** float
+      Specifies the starting frame of the animation.

+      :type: float

    .. attribute:: frameEnd

-      Specifies the ending frame of the animation. **type** float
+      Specifies the ending frame of the animation.

+      :type: float

    .. attribute:: blendIn

-      Specifies the number of frames of animation to generate when making transitions between actions. **type** float
+      Specifies the number of frames of animation to generate when making transitions between actions.

+      :type: float

    .. attribute:: priority

       Sets the priority of this actuator.
-Actuators will lower priority numbers will override actuators with higher numbers. **type** integer
+Actuators will lower priority numbers will override actuators with higher numbers.

+      :type: integer

    .. attribute:: frame

-      Sets the current frame for the animation. **type** float
+      Sets the current frame for the animation.

+      :type: float

    .. attribute:: propName

-      Sets the property to be used in FromProp playback mode. **type** string
+      Sets the property to be used in FromProp playback mode.

+      :type: string

    .. attribute:: blendTime

       Sets the internal frame timer.
-This property must be in the range from 0.0 to blendIn. **type** float
+This property must be in the range from 0.0 to blendIn.

+      :type: float

    .. attribute:: mode

       The operation mode of the actuator.
-KX_ACTIONACT_PLAY, KX_ACTIONACT_PROPERTY, KX_ACTIONACT_FLIPPER, KX_ACTIONACT_LOOPSTOP, KX_ACTIONACT_LOOPEND. **type** integer
+KX_ACTIONACT_PLAY, KX_ACTIONACT_PROPERTY, KX_ACTIONACT_FLIPPER, KX_ACTIONACT_LOOPSTOP, KX_ACTIONACT_LOOPEND.

+      :type: integer

    .. attribute:: useContinue

       The actions continue option, True or False.
-When True, the action will always play from where last left off, otherwise negative events to this actuator will reset it to its start frame. **type** boolean
+When True, the action will always play from where last left off, otherwise negative events to this actuator will reset it to its start frame.

+      :type: boolean

    .. attribute:: framePropName

-      The name of the property that is set to the current frame number. **type** string
+      The name of the property that is set to the current frame number.

+      :type: string

    .. method:: setChannel(channel, matrix)